What's New? (Updated February 24, 2014)

 - Construction of new housing by units of general local government.

-30-day Public Comment Period for 2013 Annual Action Plan
+Public Comment Period on 2014 Annual Action Plan

 The Naperville City Council determines CDBG allocations based on the established DuPage County Consolidated Plan, since Naperville is part of a funding consortium with the County.
-A list of the final City Council CDBG funding decisions for project year 2011 is linked below.
+A list of the final City Council CDBG funding decisions is linked below.

 If you are a subrecipient, please visit our CDBG Subrecipient page for more information on required reporting forms and other information that is required to complete the funding process.